The Virgin Suicides

 Parents Need to Know

-What's the story?
+What's the Story?

-Set in the mid-1970's THE VIRGIN SUICIDES is the story of five exquisitely beautiful sisters who dazzle and beguile the boys around them.
+Set in the mid-1970s, THE VIRGIN SUICIDES is the story of five exquisitely beautiful sisters who dazzle and beguile the boys around them.
 Amid the idyllic suburban stillness, there are intimations that all is not right.
 Huge elm trees are diagnosed with Dutch Elm Disease and ordered to be cut down.
 And the youngest of the Lisbon girls, only 13, tries to kill herself.
 The doctor shakes his head, "You're not even old enough to know how bad life gets."
-She looks up at him, sadly, wrists wrapped in white gauze, "Obviously, doctor, you've never been a 13 year old girl."
+She looks up at him, sadly, wrists wrapped in white gauze, "Obviously, doctor, you've never been a 13-year-old girl."
 A quarter of a century has passed, but the boys who longed for the Lisbon sisters can't forget them.
 They hold on to relics and totems: a diary, scribbled notes decorated with hearts and stickers.
 And they tell each other over and over the events of that time, hoping that this time they will make sense.
-There is no explanation for the unthinkably terrible act, and the movie does not try to provide one.
+There is no explanation for the unthinkably terrible act, and the movie doesn't try to provide one.
 Like the boys, we pore over their lives, looking for a point at which they might have made a different choice.